maximmax42/Discord-CustomRP/README.md

 If you want to help translate the app to your language, please go to the [POEditor project page](https://poeditor.com/join/project?hash=2jq0i7ANr1).

 ## Feedback
-If you have any problems with the app, or you have suggestions on making it more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.
+If you have any problems with the app, please check out [FAQ](https://github.com/maximmax42/Discord-CustomRP/wiki/FAQ) first.
+If it doesn't help, or you have suggestions on making the app more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.